hillsy/hillsy.github.io/_drafts/2016-01-06-unifying-look-and-feel-diazo.md

 comments:     true
 ---

-# Integration from the UX perspective
+### Systems integration from the user's perspective

 A place I once worked had quite a big website.
 It ran on a CMS that was good for content but was pretty difficult to extend with new features.
 A lot of large monolithic systems are like that, which doesn't stop people trying to get them to do things they're not suited for.
 When what you have is a large hammer (and possibly you've invested quite a lot of money or time in hammer licenses or training), all your digital problems start to look very nail-ish.